pajasthecat/real-income-presentor/README.md

 To fetch and map the data I have a ETL pipeline to fetch the income data form SCB and then transform it and save it in the `/public` folder.

-I have a cron jb that fetches the data once a month.
+I have a cron job that fetches the data once a month.
 This can also be done manually on the dev machine or in a pipeline in github.